Small Business Stars: Spencer and Diane Hannah of The Herdy Company

 The company designs and makes gifts and homeware featuring the iconic smiling face of the local Herdwick Sheep.

-Designers, Spencer and Diane, started out by running the business on a part-time basis before business boomed following visits to trade fairs.
+Designers, Spencer and Diane, started out by running the company on a part-time basis before business boomed following visits to trade fairs.
 Spencer tells us about the highs and lows of the Herdy journey from launching to an empty marquee to making the decision to expand abroad after steady, sensible growth.

 “We came from a commercial design background and ran our own design agency.
 Following a short break to Helsinki we were inspired by the contemporary product design that were saw in the shops.
 Many of the gifts on sale in the Lake District are heritage based and we noticed that there was a gap in the market for well-designed contemporary gifts.